ml3m/PINN-and-Method-of-Steps-Integration-for-the-Mackey-Glass-DDE/README.rst

 * ``config_mackey_glass_synasc_smoke_multi_seed.yaml`` — tiny settings for CI /
   smoke tests.

-Older copies of some YAMLs may also exist under ``../src/main_programs/configs/`` when this bundle lives inside a larger checkout; **this** ``synasc/configs/`` tree is what readers of the public archive should use for standalone reproduction.
+If you also maintain a larger private checkout, duplicate YAMLs may exist elsewhere; use the ``configs/`` directory **next to this README** for reproduction.

 Outputs